Four principles. Every product, every PR, every standup.

 An operator should run the company.

-Codex is the highest-leverage tool we have, and we treat it that way.
-Specs are written so Codex can act on them; repos are structured so it can navigate them; reviews are scheduled so agent work is never the long pole.
+AI agents are the highest-leverage tool we have, and we treat them that way.
+Specs are written so an agent can act on them; repos are structured so agents can navigate them; reviews are scheduled so agent work is never the long pole.

 Two layers of review, every time.